aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

 Next, one has to define several structures with different lattice parameters.
 Those structures must be connected between them in the database, in order to ensure that their provenance is recorded.
 In other words, we want to be sure that in the future we will know that if we find a bunch of rescaled structures in the database, they all descend from the same one.
-How to link two nodes in the database in an easy way is the subject of :ref:`provenancewf`.
+How to link two nodes in the database in an easy way is the subject of :ref:`2019_xmn_provenancewf`.

 In the following sections, the newly created structures will then serve as an input for total energy calculations performed, in this tutorial, with Quantum ESPRESSO.
 This task is very similar to what you have done in the previous part of the tutorial.
 Finally, you will fit the resulting energies as a function of volume to get the bulk modulus.
 As the EOS task is very common, we will show how to automate its computation with workflows, and how to deal with both serial and parallel (i.e., independent) execution of multiple tasks.
-Finally, we will show how to introduce more complex logic in your workflows such as loops and conditional statements (:ref:`see this section<convpressure>`), with an example on a convergence loop to find iteratively the minimum of an EOS.
+Finally, we will show how to introduce more complex logic in your workflows such as loops and conditional statements (:ref:`see this section<2019_xmn_convpressure>`), with an example on a convergence loop to find iteratively the minimum of an EOS.

 .. _2019_xmn_provenancewf: